Ian Axford (New Zealand) Fellowships in Public Policy

 Ian Axford (New Zealand) Fellowships in Public Policy are for outstanding mid-career American professionals to research and gain firsthand experience of public policy in New Zealand.
-Three or four Fellowships valued at up to NZ$58,500 are granted each year, towards seven months of research.
+Usually two Fellowships valued at up to NZ$58,500 are granted each year, towards seven months of research.

 Established in 1995 by the New Zealand Government to reinforce links between New Zealand and the US, Ian Axford (New Zealand) Fellowships in Public Policy provide the opportunity for participants to gain firsthand knowledge of public policy in New Zealand, including economic, social and political reforms and management of the government sector.

 - to reinforce New Zealand-United States links by enabling Americans of high intellectual ability and leadership potential to come to New Zealand to gain experience and build contacts in the field of public policy development;

 - to help improve the practice of public policy in New Zealand and the United States by the cross-fertilization of ideas and experience in the two countries; and

 - to build a network of public policy experts on both sides of the Pacific, and encourage ongoing policy exchange between New Zealand and the United States.

 Candidates will work with the Fellowship Office (Fulbright New Zealand) to identify a suitable contact in the Wellington-based New Zealand organisation(s) they wish to be placed at prior to applying.
 This will give the organisation an opportunity to discuss ideas with the candidate and assess suitability and capacity.